Tim Dorsey Visits the Old Folk

 Though I assume most people who are familiar with the author’s works are already acquainted with Serge Storms and Coleman, this was my first time witnessing them in action… and it made me wish I had known about this series much sooner.
 Irreverent and truly disturbed to a certain palpable degree, Storms makes for perhaps one of the more riveting protagonists in recent memory.
 His very nature ensures you pay attention to every single thing he says and does, even if at times nonsensical.
 His strange personal approach to justice and morality do raise some interesting questions at times, but never without making us laugh first.
 This is perhaps actually the best way to describe this character: a mix of comedy, insanity and yet also truthfulness.

 With all the events happening in the novel as well as the little distractions popping up here and there, it’s almost easy to forget there is actually a central plot to the whole thing with the massive fraud scheme syphoning away at the funds of the poor old residents.
-Essentially in line with the philosophy for the rest of the novel, the plot develops in rather quirky and unexpected ways from start to finish and seldom gives you the ability to actually predict anything.
+Essentially in line with the philosophy for the rest of No Sunscreen for the Dead, the plot develops in rather quirky and unexpected ways from start to finish and seldom gives you the ability to actually predict anything.
 For the most part, it does unfold like a classic mystery, in the sense of one clue leading to another until the final reveal, and even in this aspect it succeeds with brilliance; by the end of it I was equally interested in the culprit’s identity and what fate awaited them as I was in Serge and Coleman’s worldly perspectives.